 About Seasons in Malibu

 The industry average success rates are still very low so we aim to offer something better.
-We pride ourselves on having what may be the highest success rate in the industry, at 85%.
-Our alcohol rehab programs offer a unique, systemic approach to therapy and our treatment guarantee, we believe what we offer here is the absolute cutting edge of alcohol abuse treatment and rehabilitation.
+We pride ourselves on having what may be the highest success rate in the industry, at 85%, making Seasons one of the best alcohol treatment centers.
+Our alcohol rehab programs offer a unique, systemic approach to therapy and our treatment guarantee, we believe what we offer here is the absolute cutting edge of luxury alcohol rehab and treatment.

 It is a priority for us that our life-changing drug and alcohol treatment be available to the people who need it.
 We are fully familiar with how much strength and courage it takes to pick up the phone and ask for help.
 Our counselors are invested in your well-being and are ready around-the-clock to guide you or a trusted friend or family member through the initial steps of overcoming drug or alcohol addiction.